Telstra: 2025 outage

+2026 outage

+On 8 July 2026, the Telstra mobile network experienced an outage that lasted from about 4:30 am AEST and was about 90 percent resolved by 9:45 am AEST, with the entire service restored by 4:00 pm AEST.
+The outage affected train services in New South Wales and Victoria, payments were disrupted and some emergency services were not available, with camp-on for emergency services also being non-functional for some customers.
+Camp on allows for emergency calls to go through another mobile network if your providers mobile network is down.
+This was because of a known Symmetricom SyncServer S300 GPS rollover bug.

+The bug in question had started when the server had come back online after a chassis change at 2:50am, in which GPS card in the chassis had been reset and started sending incorrect time data to the rest of the network because of a known GPS rollover issue, where the time was set back to November 2006, a 1024-week difference to the actual time.
+The time shift happened because the network time server would reset its 10-bit week counter to zero every 1024 weeks.
+The GPS card was missing a firmware update which would have prevented this time shift.

+On 9 August, the Telstra mobile network had another outage in Cape York, Far North Queensland following a fire that occurred near Weipa on the evening of 8 August, the outage affected towns including Weipa, Mapoon, Aurukun, Mission River, Napranum and Rocky Point, the outage meant that residents were unable to call emergency services.

 David Thodey era (2010–2015)

 Under the leadership of David Thodey, Telstra embarked upon a transformation agenda to become more sales and service focused.

 As part of that, an ambitious customer service agenda was defined.
 In 2014, Telstra was named "most respected company" by the Australian Financial Review newspaper.

 Market share recovery

 Early in 2010, Telstra announced the creation of a $1 billion "fighting fund" to be used in a concerted effort to win back market share in key product categories.
 This effort seems to have paid off with strong sales momentum announced in February 2011.

 Customer service recovery

 As part of its new strategy, Telstra announced that its "goal is for customer service to be fundamental to everything we do".
 In August 2011, Telstra Digital announced expansion of customer service into social media with 24/7 coverage.
 By November 2012, Telstra claimed 140,000 live chats for the month and a growth rate of this service of 600% p.a.
 In October 2013, Telstra announced that it had grown its Live Chat workforce to 600 and its social media workforce to 30.
 Customer Service became a pillar of the corporation's social responsibility ethos according to Telstra's head of social services Gerard Devan and the Telstra foundation.

 The following table shows total complaints handled by the Telecommunications Industry Ombudsman (TIO) 2010–2015, and of those, the ones made against Telstra.